Hyundai iLoad Turbocharger Problems & Solutions

 The result is premature wearing of the turbocharger or outright failure of the bearings and other working surfaces.

 Hyundai iLoad iMax Turbochargers are variable vane (VNT) technology, with a pneumatic actuator.

 And another effect on the turbo could be due to incomplete fuel combustion.

 This creates formation of deposits around the VNT mechanisms in the turbocharger.

-The nozzle / exciter ring would then be more likely to become stiff or even lock up.
+The nozzle / exciter ring becomes stiff or even locks up completely.